jwg20286/Python3/README.md

-Python modules used for data analyses at Lee group, UF.
+Python modules used for data analyses.
 =====

 > Self referencing during import has been avoided.